kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 <link rel="canonical" href="https://example.com" />
 ```

-When it comes to canonical tags, there are some best practices that we should keep in mind.
-One of these practices is to ensure that we **canonicalize the homepage. **This is because, as seen in the example above, it is common to have duplicate versions of the homepage.
+A good practice is ensuring that we **canonicalize the homepage**.
+That's because, as seen in the example above, it is common to have duplicate versions of the homepage.

 ### #9.
 Meta Robots Tag and Indexing Control